jundalisay/spblist/content/en/material/principles/part-3/chapter-01.md

 - Einstein's General Relativity

-We assign magnetism to the spatial layer instead of the radiant layer.
+Magnetism takes place in the spatial layer just like gravity, but is facilitated by the radiant layer just as gravity is facilitated by the material layer.

 This unifies magnetism with gravity, allowing Cartesian Relationality on both.